codeclimate/codeclimate-rubocop/config/contents/layout/multiline_hash_brace_layout.md

-This cop checks that the closing brace in a hash literal is either on the same line as the last hash element, or a new line.
+Checks that the closing brace in a hash literal is either on the same line as the last hash element, or a new line.

 When using the `symmetrical` (default) style: